STUDENT SERVICES

 Credit Hour Policy

-Credit hour refers to the amount of time spent engaged in a combination of learning activities to achieve student learning outcomes as evidenced by student achievement artifacts, which is typically measured in a standard amount of time per week throughout a term.
+At EDvance College, our credit hour policy is designed to ensure a robust and engaging educational experience for all students, ensuring both academic excellence and a dynamic learning environment.
+A credit hour refers to the amount of time spent engaged in a combination of learning activities to achieve student learning outcomes, as demonstrated through student work and performance.
+This is typically measured as a standard amount of time per week throughout a term.

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include: